jconorgrogan/HENRY/README.md

-# CONORGPT- Continuous Optimization of Needs Or Requirements
+# CONORGPT- Prompt to help you code

-Optimized coding prompt for GPT-4 to help build applications and help you code
+Optimized coding prompt for GPT-4 to help build applications and help you code CONOR (Continuous Optimization of Needs and Requirements) reduces hallucinations and error rates and self-improves its own code.
+Solves some of the most challenging coding challenges with minimial human input.

 Prompt: